-- — Most cancers in the voice box cause voice change.
+- Change in the Voice — Most cancers in the voice box cause voice change.
 An ENT specialist can examine your voice box easily and painlessly.
 While most voice changes are not caused by cancer, you shouldn’t take chances.
 If you are hoarse or notice voice changes for more than two weeks, see your doctor.

-- — Most cancers of the mouth or tongue cause a sore or swelling that doesn’t go away.
+- A Growth in the Mouth — Most cancers of the mouth or tongue cause a sore or swelling that doesn’t go away.
 These may be painless.
 Any sore or swelling in the mouth that does not go away after two weeks should be evaluated by a physician.
 Your dentist or doctor can determine if a biopsy is needed, and can refer you to an ENT specialist who can perform this procedure.

-- — This is often caused by something other than cancer.
+- Bringing Up Blood — This is often caused by something other than cancer.
 However, tumors in the nose, mouth, throat, or lungs can cause bleeding.
 If blood appears in your saliva or phlegm for more than a few days, you should see your physician.

 What causes head and neck cancer?

 As many as 90 percent of head and neck cancers arise after prolonged exposure to specific risk factors.
 Use of tobacco (cigarettes, cigars, chewing tobacco, or snuff) and alcoholic beverages are the most common causes of cancers of the mouth, throat, voice box, and tongue.
 In adults who do not smoke or drink, cancer of the mouth and throat can occur as a result of infection with HPV.
 Prolonged exposure to sunlight is linked with cancer of the lip and is also established as a major cause of skin cancer.